lxsmnsyc/the-game/docs/stats.md

 ### Luck

 - Each point increases `Critical Chance` by 1
-- Each point increases `Status Resistance` by 1
+- Each point increases `Debuff Resistance` by 1

 > **NOTE**
 > Percentage-scaling that is affected by stats follows the same formula: